 The price I would have to pay for making changes to live by the Bible was very high, so I had to be sure.

 In order to understand the difficulties I began to face, you need a little background.
 My father was a prominent businessman (he owned a pharmacy) in a small town.
 I was in my second year of pharmacy school when I began to study the Bible.

 At that time a pharmacy degree required five years of pharmacy education, plus one year of internship.
 This year of internship could run concurrently with the five years of education.
 So, I was doing my internship while working during the summer months and on weekends in my father’s pharmacy.

 Saturday is a busy day in the drugstore business.
 But I was learning that Saturday (the Sabbath) was holy to God—a day on which we are not to do our own work (Exodus 20:8-11).
 My mother had given me a booklet titled Which Day Is the Christian Sabbath?
-(A recent article that covers the same subject is “What Day Is the Sabbath?”)
+(You may be interested in reading: “What Day Is the Sabbath?”)
 I studied this booklet with my Bible to see if what it said was indeed what the Bible recorded.

 As a result of learning the importance of the Sabbath to God, I decided to travel 45 miles with my mother to go to Sabbath services—instead of working on Saturday in the drugstore.

 My father was not pleased with us, to say the least.
 He thought we had become religious fanatics.
 Being in a small town—where everyone knew everyone else—he thought this was also bad for his business.
 Sadly, he expressed his displeasure in an angry and too often violent way.

 The Sabbath begins at sunset Friday night.
 At bedtime my father would begin haranguing my mother about going to church services the next morning.
 This tirade would go on until 2 or 3 in the morning virtually every Friday night for months.
 One evening she locked herself in the bathroom to get away from him.
 Dad simply broke the door down.